-Prefects are selected by the Dean of Students, on the advice of the Executive Prefects, Staff, Supervisors, Vice-Principals and Principal.
+Prefects are selected through interviews by the Dean of Students and Executive Prefects in consultation with Form Supervisors, Vice-Principals and Principal.

 Sub-prefects

 These students are selected by the Dean of Students on the recommendations of their teachers.

 Sub-prefects are selected from the Fourth and Fifth Forms.
 Their duties include: